ib-systems/openstack-consul-dynamic-vendordata/README.md

 ```
 ## TODO

-- [ ] Use only fastapi *
+- [ ] Use only fastapi *;
-- [ ] Add routes to handle upsert/delete instance vendor-data using instance-id
+- [ ] Add routes to handle upsert/delete instance vendor-data using instance-id;
+- [ ] Set up specific route especially for `cloud-init` to provide simple way to return plain #cloud-config in response stored in specific key;

 \* at this moment no way found to use keystonemiddleware with fastapi so basic Flask app used as sub-app

 # evaluation
 <sup>not ready for production usage at this moment</sup>